paldepind/synceddb/README.md

 Since the widestream adoption of IndexedDB writing web applications with full offline support has been viable.
-But when storing data offline web applications looses the feature of seamlessly making a users data available across devices.
-SyncedDB is a library that gives web applications the best of both worlds: a fully functional offline experience with real-time or on demand synchronization of data when online.
+But when storing data offline web applications typically lack the ability to seamlessly make a user's data available across devices.
+SyncedDB is a library that gives web applications the best of both worlds: a fully functional offline experience with real-time or on-demand synchronization of data when online.

 What